BakkerGames/GRIF2/DesignDocs/Grod.md

 The `Get` operation retrieves the value associated with a given key.
 The `recursive` parameter indicates if parent levels are searched whenever the child level does not contain a key.
 If the key is not found in any level, null is returned.

-There are two variations of the `Get` operation: `GetNumber` and `GetBool`. `GetNumber` retrieves the value as a long, returning 0 if the key is not found or if the value cannot be converted to a long. `GetBool` retrieves the value as a boolean, returning false if the key is not found or if the value cannot be converted to a boolean.
-Other true/false values are recognized.
+There are two variations of the `Get` operation: `GetNumber` and `GetBool`. `GetNumber` retrieves the value as a long. `GetBool` retrieves the value as a boolean, and other truthy/falsey values are recognized.
 Both return null if the key does not exist.

 ## Set